Progress Measurement for Canada’s Sustainable Development Goals

 6.4.1 Water quality in Canadian rivers Increase

-7.1.1 Annual energy savings resulting from adoption of energy efficiency codes, standards and practices Increase
+7.1.1 Total annual energy savings resulting from adoption of energy efficiency codes, standards and practices Increase

-7.3.1 Proportion of electricity generated from renewable and non-greenhouse gas emitting sources Increase
+7.2.1 Proportion of electricity generated from renewable and other non-greenhouse gas emitting sources Increase

 8.1.1 Unemployment rate Decrease